ronniechong/spur-string/README.md

 # spur-string
-String utilities to be used with in spur
+String utilities to be used with the Spur Framework.